sveturs/listings/deployment/prometheus/README.md

 ## License

-Internal use only - Svetu Platform Team
+Internal use only - Vondi Platform Team